Princess-Sunset-Shimmer/tmux_cheat-sheet/README.md

 # tmux fastest cheat sheet
+tmux is terminal multiplexer that allow you run multiple terminals inside terminal.\
+it follows stricture of `session`, `window`, `pane`\
-tmux is terminal multiplexer that allow you run multiple terminals inside terminal. here is the minimal cheat sheet that help you use tmux:
+here is the minimal cheat sheet that help you use tmux:
 - [operation](#operation "goto operation")
 - [configuration](#configuration "goto configuration")
 ### operation